dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 Provide a little dj widget so can play multiple tracks at once, select, deselect, and have them time synchronized together.
 Provide a unified timeline to scrub over.
 Show track waveforms.
 All tracks being shown should be immediately playable.

+audio quality must be redundant so we never miss anything.

+? could we avoid all this rigmarole, and just record on the mic with a good clean timestamp or sync sound / echo estimation between participants ?
+So we would be simply storing the audio locally, and when the shared room says stop, we push all the audio we have up to artifact ?

+We could upload incremental snips, and also do incremental transcribes on each segment too, so we have these utterance blocks.

+Seems a lot of the features we are attempting require supressing or removing many of the livekit features which is the two way audio feed ?